 The optometrist will be able to verify your vision and provide an accurate assessment of your needs.

 A diopter can be a negative number (indicating myopia and a lens that minimizes things).
 Or it can be a positive number (indicating hyperopia and a magnifying lens).

-If you already wear glasses to read, choose a monocle that is the same diopter as your current reading glasses, rounding to the nearest 0.50 diopter.
+If you already wear glasses to read, choose a monocle with the same diopter as your current reading glasses, rounding to the nearest 0.50 diopter.
 For example: if your reading glasses are +1.25, get a monocle that is +1.50.
-If your reading glasses are +2.75, then get a monocle that is +3.00.
+If your reading glasses are +2.75, get a monocle that is +3.00.

-A diopter simply indicates how powerful a lens is to properly focus light on a person’s retina, and is defined as “the inverse of a person’s focal length in meters.”
-The focal distance is the distance you need to see an object clearly for a detailed task, for example, to read a book.
+A diopter indicates how powerful a lens is to properly focus light on a person’s retina and is defined as “the inverse of a person’s focal length in meters.”
+The focal distance is the distance you need to see an object clearly for a detailed task, such as reading a book.

 A diopter is a unit of measurement of the optical power of a curved lens or mirror, which is equal to the reciprocal of the focal length measured in meters.

 Typically, the focal length of a lens uses millimeters as a unit, such as 50mm, 100mm, 8.9mm, and 71mm.

 That is, dividing 1000 by the focal length (in mm) of a lens produces the diopter of that lens.
 For example, a 50 mm lens has a diopter of 1000/50 = 20, and a lens of 8.9 mm has a diopter of 1000 / 8.9 = 112.4.